modmore/docs/en/01_Commerce/v1/10_Orders/Items.md

 The calculating of a specific item is performed in the following order:

 1. First, the per-item `price` is determined.
 [Based on configured Price Types](../Products/Price_Types) the price may already be one thing or another based on currencies, available sales, item quantity, logged-in user, etc. If you're using a custom add-to-cart script that enables `is_manual_price`, this is skipped.
+If a price type is used that gives a lower price than the configured regular price, the `regular_price` is set to the regular price.
+(As of v1.3)

 2. The `price` is multiplied by the `quantity` which gives the `subtotal_before_extra`.
 This is sort of the "raw" subtotal based on the current going rate for the product.